 Compared to other keyboard pianos

-We like the Korg D1 because it’s simple, and does the basics very well.
+I like the Korg D1 because it’s simple, and does the basics very well.
 But, if you want something with extra features, here are some possible contenders.
-You can also check out our pick of the best keyboard pianos in 2021.

-In our opinion, the Roland RD-88 is the best keyboard piano in its class.
+In my opinion, the Roland RD-88 is the best keyboard piano in its class.
 It’s slightly less robust than the Korg D1, but it makes up for that in many other ways.

-The Privia PX-S3000 is a far more versatile keyboard piano, and it looks fantastic.
-But, if you don’t need all of those sounds, the Korg D1 is a more solid, reliable choice.
+The Privia PX-S1100 is a far more versatile keyboard piano, and it looks fantastic.
+But, if you don’t need more voices and better polyphony, the Korg D1 is a solid, reliable choice.

 If you are looking for something a little cheaper from Korg, the B2 is a nice alternative.
 It’s not as good overall, but it does have the added bonus of built-in speakers.